 We know that success in mixing Crystal Top Epoxy can been accomplished in many ways.
-The procedure identified in this manual may be "overdoing it."
-But we know from many years of experience that following these procedures will support the greatest and most consistent success in your endeavors.
-Further, such extra precautions far exceed the drawbacks of having to be doing multiple coats of epoxy due to lay-down failures.
+The procedure identified in this manual may be seen as "overdoing it."
+But, we believe that following these procedures will support the greatest and most consistent success in your endeavors.
+Further, such extra precautions far exceed the drawbacks of having to be doing multiple coats of epoxy due to lay- down failures.

-The two-gallon set of epoxy is designed to cover 50-60 square feet (although covering 70-80 square feet is not uncommon in warmer climates).
-This means that 12-15 square feet will be covered with every 1⁄2 gallon mixed (1-quart "A" and 1-quart "B").
-We recommend mixing at this 1⁄2 gallon increment to assure a thorough blending while being able to monitor application.
+The 2-gallon set of epoxy is designed to cover 50-60 square feet (although covering 70-80 square feet is not uncommon in warmer climates).
+This means that 15-20 square feet will be covered with every $\frac{1}{2}$ gallon mixed (1 quart "A" and 1 quart "B").
+We recommend mixing at this $\frac{1}{2}$ gallon increment so as to assure a thorough blending while being able to monitor application.

-Mixing the epoxy must be done but hand.
-It is easy to do, but mistakes can happen if ANY of the epoxy components are not blended completely.
+Mixing the epoxy is easy, but mistakes can happen if ANY of the epoxy components are not blended completely.
 This is the reason we recommend small batches in a large and clean mixing container.
 Please use a completely clean bucket to mix in as even the tiniest grain of sand will affect the finished product.

 - 1. Be sure that all buckets, containers, stir sticks, and brushes are clean and as dust free as possible.
 You may want to place an additional plastic liner under your "mixing station" as this can be a messy process. - 2.
 First be sure you have a 1-gallon jug of "A" and a 1-gallon jug of "B".
-Mark your 2-qt. containers as "A" and "B". - 3.
+Mark your 2 qt. containers as "A" and "B". - 3.
 Pour 1 quart of Crystal Top Epoxy "A" into the "A" container and pour 1 quart of Crystal Top Epoxy "B" into the "B" container.
 Make sure each container is equally filled as a 1:1 mix is a must.
 Never use the heights of the gallon jugs as markers of measurement as the tackiness of viscosity will only be true after several minutes of settling after pouring. - 4.
-Pour the "A" container into at least a 5-quart mixing bucket.
+Pour the "A" container into at least a 5 quart mixing bucket.
 (A wide mouth bucket is better than a deep container as the pot life is extended.)
-Using a separate paint stir stick for each measuring container, scrape the bottom and sides to get as much out of the container into the bucket as possible.
+Using a stir stick, scrape the bottom and sides to get as much out of the container into the bucket as possible.
 Using a separate stir stick repeat this same process with the "B" container. - 5.
 With the "A" and "B" in the 5-quart container, begin stirring using yet another stir stick.
-The stirring motion should be like stirring soup and scrape the bottom and sides of the 5-quart bucket in order to make sure your mixing is thorough.
-Continue wiping your stir stick on an inside edge while mixing to get the epoxy mixed off it as well.
-Do this for approximately 3-4 minutes. - 6.
+The stirring motion should be like stirring soup and also scrape the bottom and sides of the 5-quart bucket in order to make sure your mixing is thorough.
+Continue wiping your stir stick during mixing so as to get the epoxy mixed off it as well.
+Do this for approximately 4 minutes. - 6.
 Pour the mixed contents of this 5-quart container into another 5-quart container.
 Be sure to scrape the bottom and sides with that stir stick while doing so.
-The purpose of this is to ensure the most thorough mix.
+The purpose of this transfer is to assure the most thorough mix.
 Continue to stir and scrape for another minute or two.

-In this mixing process you will notice things like the epoxy turning cloudy and then clearer.
-Epoxy strings will disappear too.
-You will see tiny bubbles form in and some will escape and float in the air.
+In this mixing process you will notice things like the epoxy turning cloudy and then clears.
+You will see tiny bubbles form in the epoxy and some will escape and float in the air.
 This is to be expected.